adamgreig/sheepdog/docs/ssh.rst

 file and use it to determine hostnames, usernames and ports to connect to.
 In addition, ProxyCommand directives will also be followed.
 No other configuration parameters are used.

+If a hostname, username or port is found in the SSH config that matches the provided hostname, they will be used in preference to the ``ssh_user`` and ``ssh_port`` configuration options.